kubermatic/docs/content/kubermatic/master/tutorials-howtos/external-clusters/gke/_index.en.md

 ![Update GKE Machine Deployment](/img/kubermatic/master/tutorials/external_clusters/upgrade_gke_md.png "Update GKE Machine Deployment")

-- Scale the replicas In the popup dialog, you can increase or decrease the number of worker nodes that are managed by this machine deployment.
+- Scale the replicas: In the popup dialog, you can increase or decrease the number of worker nodes that are managed by this machine deployment.
 Either specify the number of desired nodes or use the + or - to increase or decrease node count.

 ![Scale GKE Machine Deployment](/img/kubermatic/master/tutorials/external_clusters/scale_gke_md.png "Scale GKE Machine Deployment")

 ## Delete Cluster